you can find the book at:

 To begin with, I honestly never thought I would ever get emotional over an AI system.

-Long Way is an absolute wonderful debut novel by Chambers.
-Using a vast variety of human and alien characters, mixed with strange but interesting cultures, Chambers tells an extraordinary story about what makes us human.
+Long Way is an absolutely beautiful debut novel by Chambers.
+Using a vast variety of human and alien characters, mixed with interesting and exciting cultures, Chambers tells an extraordinary story about what makes us human.

-Rosemary, a young Martian women running from her past, joins the crew of Wayfarer, a ship that drills wormholes for intergalactic travel.
-The crew takes a job on the other side of the galaxy which could make them rich but on the way, they face the challenges and dangers of multicultural universe.
+Rosemary, a young Martian woman, running from her past, joins the crew of Wayfarer, a ship that drills wormholes for intergalactic travel.
+The team takes a job on the other side of the galaxy which could make them rich, but on the way, they face the challenges and dangers of the multicultural universe.
 Chambers pulls you in the life of her characters (humans, aliens and AIs alike) and builds a whole galaxy through the lives of her characters, dealing with struggles that are all too human, even when the character is alien.

-However, there could have been a bigger conflict but considering this is a debut – I honestly cant believe it is one.
-Overall, this is a great SF novel – something new and refreshing.
+However, there could have been a more significant conflict but considering this is a debut – The Long Way to a Small Angry Planet was something new and refreshing.
+I definitely recommend.